arudrawal/dj_sd/README.md

-# dj_sd
+## Overview
 The web application is designed as proof of concept to simplify the routine activities at an insurance agency.
-For example, renewal remonders, collecting data/images and estbilishing the accuracy of the uploaded data with the help of image scaning and other modern tools.
+For example, renewal reminders, collecting data/images and estabilishing the accuracy of the uploaded data with the help of image scaning and other modern tools.

+## Get Started
+Quickly get started with local development.

 # Environment setup
 ```